projectatomic/atomic-site/source/blog/2016-07-11-docker-selinux-flag.html.md

 published: true
 comments: true
 ---

-I recently answered an email asking about --selinux-enabled in the docker daemon, I thought others might wonder about this so I wrote this blog.
+I recently answered an email asking about --selinux-enabled in the docker daemon, I thought others might wonder about this, so I wrote this blog.

-> I'm currently researching the topic of `--selinux-enabed` in docker and what it is doing when set to TRUE.
+> I'm currently researching the topic of `--selinux-enabled` in docker and what it is doing when set to TRUE.
 >
 > From what I'm seeing, it simply will set context and labels to the services (docker daemon) when SELinux is enabled on the system and not using OverlayFS.
 >
 > But I'm wondering if that is even correct, and if so, what else is happening when setting `--selinux-enabled` to TRUE.

---selinux-enabled on the docker daemon causes it to set SELinux labels on the containers.
+``--selinux-enabled` on the docker daemon causes it to set SELinux labels on the containers.
 Docker reads the contexts file `/etc/selinux/targeted/contexts/lxc_contexts` for the default context to run containers.

+READMORE

 ```
 cat /etc/selinux/targeted/contexts/lxc_contexts